ms/buildtogether.tech/using-git/index.md

 worried that they might make a mess in the `main` branch, the second approach is safer.

-FIXME: start by describing shared repo, then describe separate repos as extension
+<span class="fixme">start by describing shared repo, then describe separate repos as extension</span>

 Git itself doesn't have any notion of a "main repository", but GitHub and other software portals all encourage people to use Git as if there was one.
 For